-It’s no secret that the holiday shopping season is huge for both ecommerce and brick-and-mortar retailers.
+It’s no secret that the holiday shopping season is huge for both ecommerce and brick-and-mortar stores.
 For many retailers, 20-30% of their annual sales are generated during the holiday season (according to the National Retail Federation).

-1. Send targeted holiday emails using segmentation
+1. Send targeted holiday email campaigns using segmentation

-- Interests – Separate subscribers into groups based on previous purchase categories, or sections browsed on your website.
+- Interests: Separate subscribers into groups based on previous purchase categories, or sections browsed on your website.

 Further reading: Using Segmentation in Your Email Marketing: A Comprehensive Guide

 2. Leverage marketing automation for holiday email success

 Reaching the right people, with the right message, at the right time, is the best way to increase email open rates and engagement.
 And marketing automation is your secret weapon for holiday email marketing.